juampynr/syncdb/README.md

-This project implements two Drush commands to export and import large databases.
-By splitting tables into separate files and importing them afterwards in parallel we can reduce the overall processing time considerably.
+This project implements <a href="https://www.lullabot.com/articles/importing-huge-databases-faster" title="Lullabot article">two Drush commands
+to export and import large databases faster</a>.
+It does it by splitting tables into separate files and importing them afterwards in parallel.

+Here is a description of each command:

+  * `drush dumpdb` dumps database tables into the temporary directory of the current environment.
+  * `drush syncdb @example.dev` downloads sql files from `@example.dev` and installs them in the current environment.
+  * `drush importdb --dump-dir=/foo/bar` imports all `*.sql` files from `/foo/bar` using the same method as `syncdb`.

 There is no .module nor .info files because this is not a module.
 It is a Drush command.
 Drush can find commands in certain directories such as `$HOME/.drush/`